Oxford University Press: Closure of poetry list

-Tax Exemption Controversy
+Tax-exemption controversies

 Since the 1940s, both OUP and the Cambridge University Press (CUP), had made applications to the Inland Revenue for exemption from corporate tax.
-The first application, by CUP in 1940, was refused "on the ground that, since the Press was printing and publishing for the outside world and not simply for the internal use of the University, the Press's trade went beyond the purpose and objects of the University and (in terms of the Act) was not exercised in the course of the actual carrying out of a primary purpose of the University."
+The first application, by CUP in 1940, was rejected "on the ground that, since the Press was printing and publishing for the outside world and not simply for the internal use of the University, the Press's trade went beyond the purpose and objects of the University and (in terms of the Act) was not exercised in the course of the actual carrying out of a primary purpose of the University."
 Similar applications by OUP in 1944 and 1950 were also rejected by the Inland Revenue, whose officers repeatedly pointed out that the university presses were in open competition with commercial, tax-liable publishers.
-In November 1975 CUP's chief executive Geoffrey Cass again applied to the Inland Revenue, and a year later CUP's tax-exemption was quietly conceded.
-OUP's Chief Executive George Richardson followed suit in 1977 and OUP's tax-exemption was granted in 1978.
+In November 1975, CUP's chief executive Geoffrey Cass again applied to the Inland Revenue, and a year later, CUP's tax exemption was quietly conceded.
+OUP's Chief Executive George Richardson followed suit in 1977.
+OUP's tax exemption was granted in 1978.
 The decisions were not made public.
-The issue was only brought to public attention as a result of press interest in OUP, following the poetry list closure controversy.
-In 1999, the campaigner Andrew Malcolm published his second book The Remedy, in which he alleged that OUP is in breach of its 1978 tax-exemption conditions.
-This was reported in a front page article in The Oxford Times, along with OUP's response.
+The issue was only brought to public attention due to press interest in OUP following the poetry list closure controversy.
+In 1999, the campaigner Andrew Malcolm published his second book, The Remedy, where he alleged that OUP breached its 1978 tax-exemption conditions.
+This was reported in a front-page article in The Oxford Times, along with OUP's response.